sabrinamerkin/sabrinamerkin.github.io/_posts/2000-01-01-Upload-in-Progress.md

 ![]({{ site.url }}{{ site.baseurl }}/images/Salary/model_fit_plots.png)<!-- -->

-Finally, we will construct a table that allows us to compare performance metrics for each model.
+We can construct a table that allows us to compare performance metrics for each model.

 ```python
 # Initialize Table Columns